TamSuj/MultiPlayer_TicTacToe/README.md

 ## Notes

-- Some of the concepts used in the program (ex: recursion and exception handling) has not been covered in the course.
+- Some of the concepts used in the program (ex: recursion) has not been covered in the course.
 The program was developed with the knowledge and skills learned from CS 8 class (Data Structure) and additional resources (ex: geeksforgeeks).

 ## Example